 Photographic Alliance of Great Britain (PAGB)

 The Photographic Alliance of Great Britain (PAGB) consists of the Federations, Associations and Unions of photographic societies and camera clubs in Great Britain and Northern Ireland.
-It promotes and co-ordinates various activities for its members, including exhibitions of members' work.
+It promotes and co-ordinates various activities for its members, including exhibitions of members’ work.
 There are 15 regional federations.
-The PAGB organises national photographic competitions, for which it awards medals, ribbons and certificates and also presents a series of Awards for Photographic Merit.
-The Awards are open to all members of Clubs affiliated to the PAGB through their Federations and are at three levels:
+The PAGB organises national photographic competitions, for which it awards medals, ribbons and certificates.

-- Credit (CPAGB) - Blue badge and certificate - requires 10 prints or 10 projected images at good club standard.
+- Credit (CPAGB) – Blue badge and certificate – requires 10 prints or 10 projected images at a standard described as “good club photography”.